mhmnemati/actexercises/README.md

-# CT Exercises
+# ACT Exercises

-`CT Exercises` is a project containing some computability theory exercises.
+`ACT Exercises` is a project containing some advanced computability theory exercises.

 ## Contributing